TOP PR BOOKS

 by Christopher Lehane

 A part of any public relations campaign is crisis communications and crisis planning.
 All companies are at risk of facing public scrutiny or internal crises.
-Lehane explains the ten principles every company should follow when dealing with a crisis, and explains how to create an action plan if a crisis were to occur.
-He also presents case studies of famous corporate crises and how companies either failed or succeeded managing in the face of disaster.
+Lehane explains the ten principles every company should follow when dealing with a crisis and explains how to create an action plan if a crisis were to occur.
+He also presents case studies of famous corporate crises and how companies either failed or succeeded in managing in the face of disaster.

 For more public relations information, visit the Tucker/Hall Resources page, or contact your local Tucker/Hall office.